RSE-Sheffield/RSE-Sheffield.github.io/_events/hpccarpentry-2020-01-30.md

 Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed as detailed on the [setup page](https://aniabrown.github.io/hpc-carpentry-shell-WHPC/setup/).
-Any questions, please contact Mozhgan Kabiri chimeh at (m.kabiri-chimeh@sheffield.ac.uk).
+Any questions, please contact Mozhgan Kabiri chimeh at (mozhgank@nvidia.com).

 _Registration is now closed._